 Series Minimum Initial Investment

-Series A, F, FB \$500

-Series PW, PWFB, PWX \$100,000
+Series F units \$25,000

-Series O units \$500,000
+Series O units \$5,000,000

-The minimum subsequent investment is \$100 per Fund unless you buy through a pre-authorized contribution plan, in which case, the minimum is \$50 per Fund.
+The minimum subsequent investment amount is \$100, unless you buy through a pre-authorized contribution plan, in which case, the minimum is \$50 per Fund.

-We reserve the right to change or waive the minimum subsequent investment requirement to purchase any series of the Funds.
+We reserve the right to change or waive the minimum subsequent investment requirement to purchase any series of the Fund.